Travellers Worldwide is reader-supported. If you buy a product we link to, we may earn a commission.

 Golden Autumn in Val d’Orcia, Tuscany.
 Italy.
 Tuscany landscape.
 Europa/Riska Parakeet/Shutterstock

-The cheapest time to visit Tuscany would be sometime in the off-season, though every large city has its seasons.
-There is no inexpensive time, per se, to visit Tuscany, but there may be a lower cost for lodging and travel in the off-season from November through March.
+The cheapest time to visit Tuscany is in the off-season, mainly in December.
+While there is no inexpensive time, per se, to visit Tuscany, but there may be a lower cost for lodging and travel in the off-season from November through March.

 There is a way to travel through Tuscany without paying an arm and a leg, even if you choose to go in October, the busiest time for tourism.
 December is when it is cheapest to stay in Tuscany.